-We heard a lot about Max Muscle Cleanse, so we jumped into the ingredients, side effects, customer service and scientific research.
-Our review of the product includes a look into hundreds of consumer comments from around the internet.
-We then condensed that info into a summary for you.
+Why is it that so few diet products are backed by science?
+Let’s find out if Max Muscle Cleanse is one of the good ones.
+We heard a lot about this supplement, so we jumped into the ingredients, side effects, customer service and scientific research.
+Our review of includes a look into hundreds of consumer comments from around the internet.
+We then condensed and refined to give you the info you need.

 What You Need to Know

 To start, Max Muscle Cleanse is a weight-loss supplement that contains cascara sagrada, senna leaf and dandelion root.
 You take one to two capsules daily to help lean out, according to the company.
 You can take the product on the go – one good thing.